-In the networks, four basic parameters can be varied.
+In the networks, four basic parameters can be varied:

-- 1. The initial activation of the explanation-nodes before each run. - 2.
-The initial activation of the symptom-nodes before each run. - 3.
+- 1. The initial activation of the explanation nodes before each run. - 2.
+The initial activation of the symptom nodes before each run. - 3.
 The strength of the connection between the nodes. - 4.
 The strength of the connection between the symptom nodes and the special evidence unit (SEU).

 To model the two basic approaches described above, we used variations of the parameters 1 and 4.
-The results for these 2 approaches are presented below.
-For both alternatives, we ran various models, testing different values for parameters 2 and 3.
-These values did not have any substantial effect on the model outcome.
-Therefore, in the models described below, they are set to fixed values.
-The initial activation of symptom nodes (parameter 2) is set to 1 for the currently observed symptom and to 0 for all other symptoms.
-The connection-strength between nodes in the network (parameter 3) is set to 0.04 for excitatory and to -0.04 for inhibitory links.
+The values of parameters 2 and 3 were set to fixed values: The initial activation of symptom nodes (parameter 2) was set to 1 for the currently observed symptom and to 0 for all other symptoms.
+The connection-strength between the nodes in the network (parameter 3) was set to 0.04 for excitatory and to -0.04 for inhibitory links.

 To evaluate the models' capacity to emulate human information integration during the course of the task, we will now take a closer look at the process measure.
-For each model, we calculated the activation for the three types of explanations (relevant, rejected and irrelevant) at three different times of measurement (after 2, 3, or 4 symptoms).
-This activation is directly compared to the human response time data, which indicate memory activation of explanations.
+For each model, we calculated the activation for the three types of explanations (compatible, rejected, and incompatible) at the three different times of measurement (after two, three, or four symptoms).
+This activation is compared to the human probe reactiontime data, which indicates memory activation of explanations.